ANAcfg/PlateIt/README.md

 Raymond: additional css styling for the background and other elements, html edits and select dropdownbar frontend with react

-Ana: BackEnd- expess.js(api implemetation) , all MongoDb set up ), data persistance - when refresh the recipes were retrive from the database, Drag effect, popScreen implemntation, popscreen delete backend- deleted recipe from the database.
+Ana: BackEnd- expess.js(api implemetation) , all MongoDb set up ), data persistance, Drag effect, popScreen implemntation, popscreen delete backend- deleted recipe from the database.
 FullCalender implementation.
 Recipe information/picture on calender.
 Login save user information into the database. app.js implementation. saved recipes into the database when the recipes drop into the calendar.Hidden property of the search bar.